dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-The `SwipeGestureRecognizer` also defines a `Swiped` event that's raised when a swipe is recognized.
+The <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> also defines a `Swiped` event that's raised when a swipe is recognized.
 The `SwipedEventArgs` object that accompanies the `Swiped` event defines the following properties:

 - `Direction`, of type `SwipeDirection`, indicates the direction of the swipe gesture.
 - `Parameter`, of type `object`, indicates the value passed by the `CommandParameter` property, if defined.

 ## Create a SwipeGestureRecognizer

-To make a <xref:Microsoft.Maui.Controls.View> recognize a swipe gesture, create a `SwipeGestureRecognizer` object, set the `Direction` property to a `SwipeDirection` enumeration value (`Left`, `Right`, `Up`, or `Down`), optionally set the `Threshold` property, handle the `Swiped` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
-The following example shows a `SwipeGestureRecognizer` attached to a <xref:Microsoft.Maui.Controls.BoxView>:
+To make a <xref:Microsoft.Maui.Controls.View> recognize a swipe gesture, create a <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> object, set the `Direction` property to a `SwipeDirection` enumeration value (`Left`, `Right`, `Up`, or `Down`), optionally set the `Threshold` property, handle the `Swiped` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
+The following example shows a <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> attached to a <xref:Microsoft.Maui.Controls.BoxView>:

 ```xaml
 <BoxView Color="Teal" ...>